-Know what to expect and avoid unwanted surprises.
+Know what to expect when juice fasting, to avoid unwanted surprises.

 Whether you are on a short juice fast or on an extended juice fast, you may experience any of these symptoms:

 - Hunger pangs: Hunger pangs are worst-felt during the first three days of a fast.
 An water enema can help to quickly reduce hunger pangs and get you into a fasting state, as it ends the digestion in the colon.
 Once you get through the first three days, you will be surprised that the hunger pangs just disappear and you can continue with a prolonged fast rather easily.

 - Weakness: Your stamina takes a dip when you are fasting.
 The lack of energy also means that your body is not burning fuel to keep your body warm.
 During this time, it is normal to feel cold most of the time.
 Keep warm by wearing some warm under-garments.
 Sleepiness is also commonplace, so take your time to sleep in and rest.

 - Bad breath and body odor: Bad breath is normal during fasting and body odor may also increase.
 But if the odor gets excessive, add alfalfa juice to your juice fast recipes.
 A white-coated tongue at the beginning of a fast contributes to bad breath, but is evidence of your body eliminating toxins from the body.

 - Giddiness or nausea: You may experience some light-headedness or nausea in some cases because of the hunger pangs.
 During this period, a lie-in might help if you feel faint.
 Taking about 3000mg to 5000mg vitamin C will help detoxify some of the toxins for relief (don’t worry, you won’t get overdose on vitamin C).
 You can also drink a glass of carrot and capsicum juice with a little ginger, that will work wonders.